THE AGREEMENTS

 The route passes many Department of Conservation (DOC) huts.
 Your entry fee is to purchase/ have a current hut pass and have it with you on the ride.
 Of course you need to observe all rules laid down by landowners and managers: no camping/ overnighting on private land except where expressly allowed, bury all toilet waste, take all rubbish with you and shut gates!
 Remember too, obey the road rules and that roads are open to the public at all times.

-TURN UP READY TO RIDE
+TURN UP READY TO RACE

 RACE

 This is a race and in the interests of fair competition there are rules.
 By entering the Tour Te Waipounamu you are accepting all aspects of the challenge and are accepting sole responsibility for your own safety.
+Failure to comply with the rules may put the event in jeopardy, and will result in disqualification.